Are you sure your company does not overlook the business value of UX design?

 Your product has to deliver the most practical, user-friendly performance that your team is capable of in order to make the biggest market impact.

-This means investing time, resources, and money into effective UX design.
+This means investing time, resources, and money into effective UX design process.

 But it’s not so simple.
 This is a complex area that prompts serious questions.
 So, let’s take a deep dive into the business value of UX design to help your company grow.